-

 The Problem of Plastic Waste

-According to a new report by the Organization for Economic Co-operation and Development (OECD), the volume of plastic waste generated globally is forecast to triple by 2060 from its 2019 level of 353 million tons.
-While the resumed fifth session of the United Nations Environment Assembly (UNEA-5.2) held in February 2022 acknowledged the usefulness of plastics, it also noted that the problem of plastic pollution is global in scale and includes the contamination of our oceans.
-It was decided that an intergovernmental negotiating committee would be established in the second half of 2022 with the task of formulating a legally binding global agreement to be finalized by the end of 2024.
-In view of these developments, companies need to implement plastic resource circulation throughout the life cycles of their products.
+A report published by the Organization for Economic Cooperation and Development (OECD) in June 2022 predicts that the amount of plastic waste generated globally will triple by 2060 from its 2019 level of 353 Mt.
+Additionally, while the resumed session of the Fifth United Nations Environment Assembly (UNEA-5.2) held in February 2022 recognized the usefulness of plastics, it also noted that the problem of plastic pollution, in particular marine pollution, is global in scale.
+It therefore convened an intergovernmental negotiating committee to begin work during the second half of 2022 on developing an international legally binding instrument on plastic pollution, including in the marine environment, with the ambition of concluding the instrument by the end of 2024.
+In view of these developments, companies need to engage in plastic resource circulation throughout the product life cycle.

 The Fujitsu Group’s Position